 Date: Monday, October 14–Wednesday, October 16

 Location: 1141 Red Mile Road, Suite 200, Lexington, KY 40504

 October 14-16th, 2019.
 The Gin dream team - Molly Troupe, Tom Anderson and Jamie Baxter will be back for a second highly requested run at teaching you how to make, mature and market the best gins.
 Jamie covers history and the way they make gin in Europe, Tom teaches maturation and resting of gins and marketing and cocktail formulations.
 Molly, as team leader, coordinates the section, teaches all about botanicals and production methods.
 We run pilot-scale cooper pot still gin distillations and teach rotary evaporation methods to produce the freshest tasting botanicals for use in gin formulations.
 Hands on exercises include combining 20-30 different botanicals to create unique formulations.
 Tastings of some classic gins plus the ones created in the distillation teaching lab, and a focus on expected and off-flavors that arise in production and maturation are also covered.
-This year the class will be limited to 18 (not 20) participants and is already filling up.
+This year the class will be limited to 18 (not 20) participants and is about half-filled as at May 20th, 2019.
 A $500 deposit is due and will be applied on a first come first served basis until the magic No. 18 is reached.
 A new brochure describing in more detail the course and accommodation options is now available upon request.

 Read through the course and classes details that we offer here.

 We will evaluate, taking into account the date received, the application.